z0mbix/essh/README.md

 $ essh -u ubuntu i-02fab0d7dd3ab737b -- -A -4 uptime
 ```

-Connect to an instance's by its name tag:
+Connect to an instance by its name tag:

 ```
 $ essh prod-web1